 Slow Cooker Vegan Gumbo Recipe

 No Meat, No Problem

-Traditionally, along with okra and the “holy trinity” veggies, gumbo also features some combination of meats and seafoods.
+Traditionally, along with okra and the “holy trinity” veggies, gumbo also features some combination of meats and seafood.
 Chicken, sausage, shrimp, and fish are some of the most common add-ins.
 However, this vegan gumbo recipe is an entirely meatless version of the classic dish.
 And trust me, you won’t miss the meat for a second.
-In this recipe we used asparagus but when okra is in season, we would recommend this veggie instead.
+In this recipe, we used asparagus but when okra is in season, we would recommend this veggie instead.

 There’s no reason you can’t enjoy a bowl of this vegan gumbo all on its own as a stew.
 Traditionally, however, gumbo is served over rice.
 While white rice is often the go-to when it comes to southern cuisine, this clean recipe is best served over healthy brown rice.

-4.73 from 18 votes
+4.77 from 21 votes

+Slow Cooker Vegan Gumbo Recipe